How to get to New York City’s airports: a full guide

 Getting to and from John F Kennedy International Airport (JFK)

-JFK is a major transit hub for domestic and international flights.
-It’s in Queens, but it’s 19 miles from Manhattan, so the trip can take an hour or more.
-Take a subway, shared shuttle bus or commuter train to connect to JFK via the AirTrain JFK, a dedicated airport shuttle train.
-There are a several ways to get there:
+JFK is a major transit hub for domestic and especially international flights.
+Like LaGuardia, it’s also in Queens – but it’s some 19 miles from Manhattan, meaning the trip can take an hour or more.

 How to take a shuttle from Manhattan to JFK

-How to take the train from Manhattan to JFK
+How to take public transit from Manhattan to JFK

-2. Catch the A train bound for Far Rockaway to the Howard Beach-JFK stop.
-Then take any AirTrain to the airport.
+1. Catch the A train bound for Far Rockaway (not for Ozone Park–Lefferts Blvd) to the Howard Beach–JFK stop, and connect to the AirTrain from there.

-How to take a rideshare car at JFK Airport
+How to catch rideshares and taxis at JFK Airport

 Each terminal at JFK has designated spots for rideshare pickups and drop-offs, as well as queues for yellow cabs.
 (Note that due to major ongoing construction, these designated areas can be quite far from the terminals themselves.)
-Taxis charge a flat rate of $70 – not including tip or tolls – for trips between JFK and Manhattan, plus a $5 surcharge on weekdays from 4pm to 8pm, a $0.50 tax for trips within New York State and a $1.25 fee for pickups.
+Taxis charge a flat rate of $70 – not including tip or tolls – for trips between JFK and Manhattan, plus various surcharges and fees that can add up to $10 per fare.
+Tipping is additional: 15% to 20% is customary.

 Local Lonely Planet staff tips on getting to JFK

 “If time is your main concern, cars are not faster.
-From my apartment in Brooklyn, I love taking the LIRR to Jamaica and the AirTrain.
-(It’s closer than Penn Station.)
+From my apartment in Brooklyn, I love taking the LIRR to Jamaica and then the AirTrain.
 Another great option is the A train to Howard Beach.
 It’s trickier because you need to get on the correct A train, and sometimes it doesn’t run.”

 – Brekke Fletcher